-Nobody likes taking cold showers or baths, but when your water heater stops working, you might be unable to afford a replacement unit.
+Nobody likes taking cold showers or baths, but as your water heater grows older and less efficient, you might be unable to afford a replacement unit.

 Fortunately, at least five different government programs assist in buying and installing new water heaters that reduce your carbon footprint.

 Low-income families living near or below the poverty level, individuals with disabilities, and seniors living in rural areas might qualify.

 Plus, middle and upper-class taxpayers funding these benefits can receive government support when upgrading to energy-efficient models.

 This article will examine how these programs work, who is eligible to participate, and how and where to apply.